BruJu/wasmify-sophia/notes/BenchmarkingSophia.md

 | priwa fastDS into array  | 0.26 | 0.12 | 0.30 |
 | Graphy                   | 0.30 | 0.32 | 0.36 |
 | priwa fastdataset x2     | 0.69 | 0.53 | 0.72 |

+n3js is way faster for PO because it uses an alternative indexes if there are more than 1 keys.